rikurauhala/yesan/documentation/testing.md

 ## System testing

-The application has been tested manually, as it has a graphical user interface.
+System testing of the application has been conducted manually, as it has a graphical user interface.
+The application was tested on a machine running the Cubbli Linux operating system.
+Installation was done following the instructions found in the user manual.
+Everything worked as expected and the application did not crash.

+Several different configurations were tested by editing the .env file.

+Different inputs were tried to be inserted in the new account view and the new transaction view.
+Doing this also helped in the development process as it made more clear how input validation should work and what kind of input should be allowed.